I Turned Down A Ticket To Heaven

-The verse says Abraham, then known as Avram, “believed in God, and he accounted it to him as righteousness [צדקה–tzedakah]” (Genesis 15:6).
-Therefore, the verse might appear to say it was Avraham's belief [faith] alone that made him righteous before God.
+The verse says Abraham, then known as Avram, “believed in the Lord, and he accounted it to him as righteousness [צדקה–tzedakah]” (Genesis 15:6).
+Therefore, the verse might appear to say it was Avraham’s belief [faith] alone that made him righteous before God.

 However, as with all verses, to understand this passage we must read it in context and in its original language.
 In context, God tells Avraham, who was childless, that he will be blessed with children despite his old age.
 Furthermore, his “descendants will be as numerous as the stars in the heaven” (Genesis 15:5).